Owerko Centre Neurodevelopmental Clinical Rounds

 Speakers:

-Erin Gineot, NDD Research Database Coordinator, Owerko Centre; Masters Student, University of Calgary
+Erin Gionet, NDD Research Database Coordinator, Owerko Centre

 Predicting Cerebral Palsy: Promise and Pitfalls